SmileDirectClub’s former CEO is back with a new dental startup called Tend – TechCrunch

 There’s also a kind of precedent for what it’s doing.
 Specifically, improving on the patient experience has worked out well for One Medical, a venture-backed, tech-driven chain of 70 clinics that has become one of the largest independent groups in the U.S. (It’s also reportedly prepping an IPO.)

 Little wonder that one individual participant in Tend’s new funding is Tom Lee, the physician who created One Medical in 2007 and led it as CEO until 2017.
-Others individual investors include Neil Blumenthal and Dave Gilboa of Warby Parker; Zach Weinberg of Flatiron Health; and Bradley Tusk of Tusk Ventures.
+Other individual investors include Neil Blumenthal and Dave Gilboa of Warby Parker; Zach Weinberg of Flatiron Health; and Bradley Tusk of Tusk Ventures.

-Meanwhile, Tend’s cofounder and CEO is also no slouch, seemingly.
+Meanwhile, Tend’s co-founder and CEO is also no slouch, seemingly.
 Doug Hudson was the CEO of SmileDirectClub for three-and-a-half years, beginning in 2013.
 Before that, he founded two medical care companies that were acquired: Hearing Planet and Simplex Healthcare.

 Consumers “don’t accept this level of service in any other aspect of our lives.
 Not when shopping for glasses.
 Not when exercising at home with a stationary bike,” he writes, and it’s true.
 If Tend can improve the experience even a little bit and its prices are competitive, we’d guess it has a shot.